chrisdone-archive/prana/README.md

   expression or top-level binding desired.
 * Prana itself is written in GHC Haskell, so it can re-use GHC's own runtime to implement primitive operations.
+* However, Prana does _not_ use the `ghc` library (only the runtime);
+  it works from a pristine AST and is written in plain Haskell.
+Aside from isolation and ease of programming, this also permits e.g. JS/PureScript interpreters of the AST (for subsets of primops) in the browser, and pedagogical substitution steppers.

 ## Implementation challenges